QubitProducts/looker-source-block/README.md

 - You are using the _retail ecommerce_ Live Tap data model

 Contact your Qubit customer success manager if you are unsure on the above, or if you are a travel or egaming customer.

-# Release notes

-*October 2018*
-- This block has been updated to work with Live Tap V2, which uses BigQuery StandardSQL & date partitioning for enhanced performance.
-- If you are looking for the previous block (which made use of LegacySQL), this is available on the branch _release-v1_.
-- Further updates and optimizations will be released soon.

 # Data Architecture